 - Major landowners (e.g., Thanksgiving Point)

 - Educational institutions

 A public visioning process guided by experienced industry leaders.

 The Point of the Mountain Development Commission has chosen Envision Utah to carry out the Point of the Mountain visioning process.
 This process will revolve around public input and collaboration and will be driven by research and careful analysis.
 Envision Utah's team is comprised of some of the most experienced consultants in the country to tackle topics that will be key in the region’s development.
 The Commission and Envision Utah very excited to work with stakeholders and the community to ensure that the Point of the Mountain region reaches its full potential as a high-tech center while preserving the unique features that current residents love about the area.

-Work is beginning on the first phase of the project, which will emphasize stakeholder input and public outreach to identify the existing assets, challenges, and opportunities in the Point of the Mountain region.
-This first phase will include researching best practices utilized in tech centers across the world and will include compiling demographic, real estate, financial, and infrastructure data.
+The first phase of the project emphasized stakeholder input and public outreach to identify the existing assets, challenges, and opportunities in the Point of the Mountain region.
+This first phase included researching best practices utilized in tech centers across the world and compiled demographic, real estate, financial, and infrastructure data.

-The second phase will be focused on scenario development and additional public and stakeholder outreach in order to determine which scenario best fits the region.
-This will include brainstorming workshops, cost and benefit evaluations, and the development of an overarching vision for the area.
+We are in the midst of the second phase, which is focused on scenario development and additional public and stakeholder outreach in order to determine which scenario best fits the region.
+This includes brainstorming workshops, cost and benefit evaluations, and the development of an overarching vision for the area.

 The third phase will be focused on funding the implementation of the vision, breaking down the costs of implementing the vision and exploring public and private funding options for different aspects of the vision.